Morriar/nit/src/doc/doc_experiments/exp_align/out.names/serialization.out.md

   serialize the path to its source on the file system.
   The data is reloaded on deserialization.

+> name: core::file
 > name: serialization::A
 > name: serialization::A
+> name: core::Path
 > name: core::file
+> name: serialization::A
+> name: serialization::A
+> name: core::Path
+> name: serialization::AttributeTypeError::attribute
+> name: serialization::AttributeTypeError::attribute
+> name: serialization::AttributeTypeError::attribute
+> name: serialization::AttributeTypeError::attribute
+> name: core::file
+> name: serialization::A
+> name: serialization::A
+> name: core::Path
+> name: core::file
+> name: serialization::A
+> name: serialization::A
 > name: core::Path

 For this customization, the following code snippet implements